Catabolism

 • Slows down recovery after exertion

-• Can reduce athletic performance with unbalanced intake
+• Can reduce athletic performance with an unbalanced intake

 • Associated with stress hormones like cortisol during prolonged exertion

 The mechanism of catabolism is complex and involves numerous enzyme-catalyzed reactions occurring in different parts of the cell.
 For example, the breakdown of glucose begins in the cytoplasm through glycolysis, producing pyruvate and a small amount of ATP.
-Pyruvate then enters the mitochondria, where the Krebs cycle and oxidative phosphorylation generate a significantly larger amount of ATP.
+Pyruvate then enters the mitochondria, where through the Krebs cycle and oxidative phosphorylation, a significantly larger amount of ATP is generated.
 Similar pathways exist for the breakdown of fatty acids (beta-oxidation) and amino acids, which can be converted into intermediate compounds and enter the Krebs cycle for energy production.

 Key hormones regulate catabolic processes.
 For instance, cortisol, known as the "stress hormone," stimulates the breakdown of proteins and fats, especially during starvation or prolonged stress, to provide glucose for the brain and energy for the body.
 Glucagon, secreted by the pancreas, raises blood sugar levels by stimulating the breakdown of glycogen in the liver (glycogenolysis) and the production of glucose from amino acids and glycerol (gluconeogenesis).
 Adrenaline can also stimulate catabolic processes in response to short-term stress or physical exertion, providing a rapid influx of energy.

-🎯 Remember: The balance between catabolism and anabolism is crucial for every athlete, with adequate nutritional intake being fundamental to minimizing catabolic losses and supporting recovery.
+Remember: The balance between catabolism and anabolism is key for every athlete, with adequate nutritional intake being fundamental for minimizing catabolic losses and supporting recovery.

 From my experience with Bulgarian athletes, we often underestimate how easily catabolism can occur with insufficient food intake alongside heavy training.
 I've seen many good athletes "burn out" or fail to progress because they don't adequately cover their energy needs.
 Recovery and growth are directly linked to counteracting this process after intense efforts.